 You will also find a strong tradition of theatre, art and music here, with Old Kingstonians making their mark on the stage, in performance and in all aspects of the design world.
 For all our pupils, whatever their skill or ambition, the opportunities we provide both inside and outside the curriculum are enriching and empowering.
 Staff give generously of their time to support and make possible all these ventures.

-Our bursary scheme has grown in recent years, so we are now able to offer support to even more families who might not otherwise be able to afford an education here.
+Our fee assistance has grown in recent years, so we are now able to offer support to even more families who might not otherwise be able to afford an education here.
 We have also established a new Alumni Society, KGS Friends, to enrich our community through contact with past generations and to provide an opportunity for Kingstonians to stay in touch.

 Our Foundation is tasked with raising money for bursaries and to make possible the various capital projects we have recently undertaken and plan to execute over the next few years.
 Recent improvements include refurbishment of our older classrooms and sports facilities, an updated IT infrastructure and remodelling of our hard play areas and the front of the school – and there is plenty more to come.